BuildDirect Subsidiary Signs U - GuruFocus.com

 PR Newswire

-VANCOUVER, BC, Jan.
-31, 2023 /PRNewswire/ - BuildDirect.com Technologies Inc. (TSXV: BILD) ("BuildDirect" or the "Company"), a leading omnichannel building material retailer, is pleased to announce that the Company's wholly-owned U.S. subsidiary, FloorSource Wholesale & Supply ("FloorSource") has signed an approximately US$106,000 contract with a U.S. construction and renovation company (the "Customer") in connection with a flooring installation project in New York, United States, that is currently in development (the "Contract").
+VANCOUVER, BC, Feb.
+7, 2023 /PRNewswire/ - BuildDirect.com Technologies Inc. (TSXV: BILD) ("BuildDirect" or the "Company"), a leading omnichannel building material retailer, is pleased to announce that the Company's wholly-owned U.S. subsidiary, FloorSource Wholesale & Supply ("FloorSource") has signed an approximately US$500,000 contract (the "Contract") with a U.S. real estate investment firm (the "Customer") in connection with a luxury multi-family real estate project in Michigan, United States, that is currently in development (the "Project").

-The Customer focuses on delivering interior construction and renovation services for various types of businesses.
-According to the terms of the Contract, FloorSource will provide luxury vinyl flooring materials to the Customer as part of a three-phase project of which FloorSource has completed the first phase.
-The Contract is expected to be completed in Q1 2023.
+According to the terms of the Contract, FloorSource will provide approximately 114,000 square feet of vinyl plank and 7,300 square yards of carpet to the Customer for the Project.
+The Contract is expected to be completed in Q1 2023 and the FloorSource intends to secure more contracts for additional properties from the Customer.

-"We are delighted to announce a new contract with a U.S. construction and renovation company," said Shawn Wilson, CEO of BuildDirect.
-"As part of our B2B-focused strategy, we aim to continue supplying unique products to B2B customers that require quality flooring materials.
-We look forward to completing the remaining two phases of this Contract."
+"This contract highlights our commitment to expand our sales pipeline for our flooring products," said Shawn Wilson, CEO of BuildDirect.
+"Moving forward, we intend to maintain strong business relationships with our customers in order to supply them with more building materials for other projects in the future."

 This press release contains statements which constitute "forward-looking statements" and "forward-looking information" within the meaning of applicable securities laws (collectively, "forward-looking statements"), including statements regarding the plans, intentions, beliefs and current expectations of the Company with respect to future business activities and operating performance.
 Forward looking statements are often identified by the words "may", "would", "could", "should", "will", "intend", "plan", "anticipate", "believe", "estimate", "expect" or similar expressions.
 These statements reflect management's current beliefs and expectations and are based on information currently available to management as at the date hereof.
 Forward-looking statements involve significant risk, uncertainties and assumptions.

-Forward-looking statements in this press release may include, without limitation, statements relating to completion of the products and services in relation to the Contract and completion of subsequent phases of the subject project and BuildDirect's continued supply of unique flooring products to B2B customers.
+Forward-looking statements in this press release may include, without limitation, statements relating to completion of the products and services in relation to the Contract and completion of subsequent phases of the subject project, BuildDirect's continued supply of unique flooring products to B2B customers and the Company's ability to expand its sales pipeline for its flooring products and future supply of building materials for other projects in the future.

 Many factors could cause actual results, performance or achievements to differ materially from the results discussed or implied in the forward-looking statements.
 Among those factors are changes in consumer spending, availability of mortgage financing and consumer credit, changes in the housing market, changes in trade policies, tariffs or other applicable laws and regulations both locally and in foreign jurisdictions, availability and cost of goods from suppliers, fuel prices and other energy costs, interest rate and currency fluctuations, retention of key personnel and changes in general economic, business and political conditions.
 These forward-looking statements may be affected by risks and uncertainties in the business of the Company and general market conditions, including COVID-19.